Ant0yne/vinted-exercise/README.md

 ## Work in progress

-- comment code
+- modifying pictures
-- delete all the offer's picture when the offer is deleted
+- delete all the offer's pictures when the offer is deleted
 - change an offer's pictures (add one or more, delete one or more)
 - ignore case for username and email
 - add password rules (uppercase, lowercase, symbol, ...)
 - check the type of file (img? video? ...?)
 - dryer code (repetition, create some module, ...)

+_not sure_

+- adding pictures without deleting the others
+- removing specific pictures